corgikit/pancake-document/hiring/become-a-chef/senior-qa-engineer.md

 ### Requirements:

-* Thorough understanding of how PancakeSwap (Exchange, Farming, Info, Voting) works.
+* Thorough understanding of how ZexdexApp (Exchange, Farming, Info, Voting) works.
 * Being able to analyze Solidity code, find bugs and edge cases.
 * Experience in writing automated tests for dApp frontends.
 * Ability to create testing setup from zero.